sitrox/schemacop/README_V3.md

   This option allows to specify a regexp pattern (as string) which validates the keys of any properties that are not specified in the hash.
 This option only makes sense if `additional_properties` is enabled.
 See below for more information.
+  The pattern is anchored the same way as the `pattern` option of the string node, i.e. a pattern using `^` and `$` accepts a key that matches on any of its lines.

 * `min_properties`
   Specifies the (inclusive) minimum number of properties a hash must contain.